wyattscarpenter/hyperpoker/README.md

 The pieces of chess are iclonic, and could be graphically adapted to playing cards.
 There is some overlap here, for instance in "king" and "queen".
 Also, I think this gets you to chinese chess, which actually also comes from the chinese money cards above?
 There's a convulted history here, I think.
 The iclonic set of chess pieces also includes fairy chess pieces.

 Mah jong: seems iclonic, and gradptable.
 I don't know anything about mah jong, though.
 And I'm not super interested in it, although I wouldn't rule it out.

+[Zener cards](https://en.wikipedia.org/wiki/Zener_cards) these seem good for this purpose.
+They are famous enough, and as simple shapes cannot be under copyright.
+I think _DDG_ uses these, possibly also _B_.

+_DDGB_ have a lot of fun using things like the "get out of jail free" card from monopoly, and the "pot of greed" card from yu-gi-oh, and while these are fun and iconic, they are not part of a relevant iclonis so I'm not really going to consider them seriously.